dersia/AppStoreConnect/README.md

 ```

 ## Future plans
-In the future APIs for TestFlight and Reporting Endpoints will be added.
+In the future APIs for TestFlight and Reporting-Endpoints will be added.